tobyf93/command-line-messenger/README.md

 So far so good!
 We have established a connection, provided our username and the server has acknowledged this by emitting a status update.
 Now lets start chatting!
 ```
 [13:5:8] TOBY JOINED THE CHAT
-this is my message                  // client input
+this is my message                  // client input after hitting 'enter'
 [13:8:5] TOBY | this is my message  // message emitted from server
 ```
 See the duplicate messages?
-It seems as though when a user inputs a message via the command line the `readline` interface in Node.js writes it to the stdout steam before being able to read in the stdin steam.
-Not sure if there is a way to intercept data written to stdout?
+It seems as though when a user inputs a message via the command line the `readline` interface in Node.js writes it to the stdout stream before being able to read in the stdin stream.
+Ideally i would want to accept input without writing it to stdout but i don't think it's possible as the user needs to be able to see what they're typing...

 ##Problem \#2 (Solved)
 Involves the server interfering with client input when messages are emitted.
 Assume the same server is still running and we will connect two clients: Toby and Frank